eosnetworkfoundation/evm-public-docs/msig_contract_deployment/msig_erc20_bootstrap.md

 Action 2: withdraw 300 EOS from the eosio.evm's fee balance to enf for covering RAM and as ERC-20 bridge funds

-## Multi-sig 2: ERC-20 contract bootstrapping
+## Multi-sig 2: ERC-20 contract bootstrapping (depends on Multi-sig 1):

 Action 1: Deploy core EVM ERC-20 contract to account `eosio.erc2o`.
 This contract contains the following actions:
   - *upgrade, upgradeto: set or deploy the ERC-20 upgradable implementation contract into EVM side and register the contract address in eosio.erc2o's multi_index table in EOS side.*